Putnam High School

-Putnam High School is a high school in Putnam, Connecticut.
+Putnam High School (abbreviated as PHS) is a public high school in Putnam, Connecticut, United States.

 History

 The original school building at 126 Church Street was constructed in 1874.
 It was added to the National Register of Historic Places in 1993, and is now used as the Putnam Town Hall.
 The present school was built in 1955 on Schoolhouse Drive off Woodstock Avenue and a new wing was added in 1970.
 A second addition was completed in 1994 which houses the technical education department, CAD lab, weight room, and television studio.
 From 2014 to 2017, the high school has undergone renovations to expand the school and remove an outbreak of asbestos beneath the flooring.
 Part of this renovation included an all new gymnasium, bullet proof windows, and a new modern look.
 The auditorium was removed and replaced with a small theater room.

 Athletics

 Putnam High School's athletic programs, nicknamed the Clippers, have captured four Connecticut Interscholastic Athletic Conference State Championships.
 The Putnam High football team defeated Haddam-Killingworth 20-14 for the 1994 Class S Championship.
 The Clippers lost championship games to Ansonia in 1984 and to Trinity Catholic in 1993.
 The Putnam boys basketball team won the Class S championship in 1986 against Portland 60-58.
 The team lost the championship game in 1929, 1930, 1956, 1995 and 2006.
 The baseball team won the 1985 Class S title, topping Thomaston 7-3.
 The Clipper softball team defeated Old Saybrook 7-1 for the 1989 Class S Championship, and was runner-up in 1991 and 1992.

 Putnam High School joined the Eastern Connecticut Conference (ECC) in the 2000-2001 school year.
 They switched to the Constitution State Conference (CSC) in the 2010-2011 school year.
+Putnam High School would rejoin the Eastern Connecticut Conference (ECC) in the 2018-2019 school year.